-Is being a doctor for me?
+Is becoming a doctor right for me?

-The first step to choosing a career is to make sure you are actually willing to commit to pursing the career.
+The first step to choosing a career is to make sure you are actually willing to commit to pursuing the career.
 You don’t want to waste your time doing something you don’t want to do.
 If you’re new here, you should read about:

 Described by our users as being “shockingly accurate”, you might discover careers you haven’t thought of before.